-OG have a really good variety of all the bits and pieces you need for a camping trip, including stuff for the kids.
+OG have a really good variety of all the bits and pieces you need for a trip, including stuff for the kids.
 And it definitely deserves to be on this list.

 Examples of More Used Gear Stores

-Here’s a few other stores that sell used camping and hiking gear.
+Here’s a few other stores that sell used backpacking and hiking gear.
 If you’d like to see anyone on the list, please just let me know and I’ll add them in.
 It would be great to get a bigger directory going!